How SBA Economic Injury Disaster Loan (EIDL) Emergency Advances Work & Where Your Small Business Can Get One

 On top of the traditional SBA funding programs, the CARES Act established several new programs to provide economic relief to small businesses affected by COVID-19.
 One of these programs is EIDL loan advances.
 EIDL disaster loans are an existing SBA disaster loan program, but the US government has recently expanded the program, opening it up to virtually any small business, and added forgivable advances on EIDL loans.
 The advances, in particular, have gained a lot of interest from small business owners, as these advances do not need to be repaid.

 There are now two parts to an EIDL loan.
-The first part is the loan itself—which can be as large as $2 million—and the other is an immediate advance on the loan, which can be as large as $10,000 and which the SBA says you can receive in just a few days.
+The first part is the loan itself—which can be as large as $150,000 (this number was initially $2 million but was lowered due to high demand for the loans)—and the other is an immediate advance on the loan, which can be as large as $10,000.
 The advance portion of the loan is forgivable, i.e., you do not need to repay it, even if you ultimately are not approved for the EIDL.
 The rest of the loan is not forgivable but can provide important relief for your small business over the coming months.
 Not to be confused with the popular Paycheck Protection Program (PPP) loan program, which is meant to help you cover payroll for eight weeks, the EIDL is to help businesses cover six months of operational expenses.

 Second Round Of Coronavirus EIDL Grant Funding

 Note that after the initial funds for the EIDL and PPP programs dried up, a second round of funding for these programs—the $484 billion Paycheck Protection Program and Health Care Enhancement Act— was approved by Congress and signed into law by the President on April 24, 2020.
-The act includes another $310 billion for PPP loans, an additional $50 billion for EIDL loans, and another $10 billion for EIDL grants.
-However, the SBA’s portal for EIDL applications remain closed; the SBA says existing EIDL applications are currently being processed on a first-come, first-serve basis.
+The Act includes another $310 billion for PPP loans, an additional $50 billion for EIDL loans, and another $10 billion for EIDL grants.

 What Your Small Business Could Get From The Program

-As mentioned, the EIDL loan itself can be up to $2 million—depending on how much the SBA approves you for—and the advance portion was initially announced as a $10,000 grant.
+As mentioned, the EIDL loan itself can be up to $150,000—depending on how much the SBA approves you for—and the advance portion was initially announced as a $10,000 grant.
 However, there has been some confusion as to how large of an EIDL grant businesses will actually receive.

 Days after the EIDL was announced, a funding cap on the advance was implemented due to the overwhelming popularity of the program and the limited amount of funding available.
 The SBA clarified that the rules had been changed, so that businesses could only receive an EIDL advance of $1,000 for each employee—with a cap of $10,000.
 This means if you have four employees, you would receive an EIDL grant of $4,000.
 If you are self-employed, the advance would be $1,000.